Pig farming: Production and trade

-Pigs are farmed in many countries, though the main consuming countries are in Asia, meaning there is a significant international and even intercontinental trade in live and slaughtered pigs.
-Despite having the world's largest herd, China is a net importer of pigs, and has been increasing its imports during its economic development.
 The largest exporters of pigs are the United States, the European Union, and Canada.
 As an example, more than half of Canadian production (22.8 million pigs) in 2008 was exported, going to 143 countries.
-Older pigs will consume eleven to nineteen litres (three to five US gallons) of water per day.

-Among meat animals, pigs have a lower feed conversion ratio than cattle, which can provide an advantage in lower unit price of meat because the cost of animal feed per kilogram or pound of resultant meat is lower.
+Among animals raised for their meat, pigs have a lower feed conversion ratio than cattle, which can provide an advantage in lower unit price of meat because the cost of animal feed per kilogram or pound of resultant meat is lower.
 However, there are also many other economic variables in meat production and distribution, so the price differential of pork and beef at the point of retail sale does not always correspond closely to the differential in feed conversion ratios.
-Nonetheless, the favorable ratio often tends to make pork affordable relative to beef.
+Nonetheless, the favorable ratio often tends to make pork more affordable compared to beef.

 Relationship between handlers and pigs

 The way in which a stockperson interacts with pigs affects animal welfare which in some circumstances can correlate with production measures.
 Many routine interactions can cause fear, which can result in stress and decreased production.

 There are various methods of handling pigs which can be separated into those which lead to positive or negative reactions by the animals.
 These reactions are based on how the pigs interpret a handler's behavior.